 “Is this seat taken?”
 Be prepared to hear it a lot.
 Some guests may end up sitting with people they don’t know, and large families may need to split up too.
 For example, a party of seven may need to break off into four and three if they can’t find seven open seats at the same table.
 Or they’ll need to ask other guests to swap seats with them.
 While open seating is less work on the couple, it sometimes means a game of musical chairs for guests.

 Open seating doesn’t really work with a black tie affair.
 That’s because it’s a very laid back way of doing things.
 And that’s great!
 But make sure it matches the overall day.
 What type of wedding works best with open seating?
 Backyard affairs, smaller weddings, cocktail style receptions, and even some farm weddings when the typical tone is one of comfort and openness.

 You’ll still have to assign some seats.

 Think about your parents, grandparents, siblings, and even your bridal party.
-Those VIPs should be closest to the center of the room or wherever you, the happy couple, are seated.
+Those VIPs should be closest to the center of the room or wherever the happy couple is seated.
 It’s easiest for speeches, but it just feels extra special to be nearest to the guests of honor (i.e. YOU!).
 Plus, remember that your bridal party will enter the room last during intros…AFTER all of the other guests have taken their seats.
 You can’t have them wondering around the room looking for an open chair.
 So even with an open seating plan, you won’t get away from assigning seats entirely.
 You’ll need to mark some tables as reserved, and you’ll also need to make sure that said VIPs know they are meant to sit there!